Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Cawdor Castle

 As we assembled outside, the lady of the house, Lady Cawdor arrived in her British racing green Range Rover.
-Parking it quite literally in the middle of nowhere, she exited the vehicle and made her way into the garden, apparently to check on the bird feeder.
-It was our glimpse of castle royalty and we were keen to make the most of it.
+Parking it quite literally in the middle of nowhere, she exited the vehicle and went into the garden to check on the bird feeder.
+It was our glimpse of castle royalty, and we were keen to make the most of it.

 Owned and built by the Thanes of Cawdor in the 14th century, it remains one of the best-kept castles in Scotland.
 The castle was built over and around a tree, the remains of which exist today and is visible from the dungeon prison.
 In the 1500s through an act of treachery, the castle’s possession changed from that of the Cawdor clan to the Campbells.